2 min read

 As a country striving to become a member of the European Union and a member of the European Council and its Committee of Experts on the Evaluation of Anti-Money Laundering Measures and the Financing of Terrorism, over the years, the Republic of Serbia has adopted several regulations on the foreign currency transactions, international transfers among which the most important one is the Law on the Prevention of Money Laundering and the Financing of Terrorism.
 Under this Law, apart from keeping the data on their clients, the information on the bank account beneficiary and transaction activities are also kept for 10 years.

 Despite the different requirements and obstacles that can be found on the way to a non-resident account in Serbia, the fact is that more and more people are choosing this option.
 If you are applying for temporary residence in Serbia, you may be interested in the text we have prepared for you on this topic: Essential guide to getting a temporary residence in Serbia.
-On the other hand, if you manage a legal entity that does business with partners from Serbia, it might be good to consider the possibility of opening a daughter company in the Republic of Serbia, especially since you can do this remotely today!
+On the other hand, if you manage a legal entity that does business with partners from Serbia, it might be good to consider the possibility of opening a daughter company, or a branch in the Republic of Serbia, especially since you can do this remotely today!
 You can read more about that in our text: Is it possible to establish a company in Serbia remotely?

 Similar Articles